Canadian Imperial Bank of Commerce

 The Canadian Imperial Bank of Commerce (CIBC; Banque canadienne impériale de commerce) is a Canadian multinational banking and financial services corporation headquartered at CIBC Square in Toronto's Financial District.
 The Canadian Imperial Bank of Commerce was formed through the 1961 merger of the Canadian Bank of Commerce (founded in 1867) and the Imperial Bank of Canada (founded in 1873), in the largest merger between chartered banks in Canadian history.
 It is one of two "Big Five" banks founded in Toronto, the other being the Toronto-Dominion Bank.

 The bank has four strategic business units: Canadian Personal and Business Banking, Canadian Commercial Banking and Wealth Management, U.S. Commercial Banking and Wealth Management, and Capital Markets.
 It has international operations in the United States, the Caribbean, Asia, and United Kingdom.
-CIBC serves more than eleven million clients globally, and employs over 40,000 people.
-The company ranks at number 172 on the Forbes Global 2000 listing.
+CIBC serves 15 million clients globally, and has 50,000 employees.
+The company was ranked at number 172 on the 2013 Forbes Global 2000 listing.

-CIBC's Institution Number (or bank number) is 010, and its SWIFT code is CIBCCATT.
+CIBC's institution number is 010, and the SWIFT code is CIBCCATT.